Got a bunch of leftover beef brisket and are not sure what to do with it? These leftover brisket recipes offer creative ways to use your leftovers.

 Source: runningtothekitchen.com

-Send these along to school with the little ones and steal a few for yourself.
 With five simple ingredients and only a pan needed, these come together so quickly!

-Not to mention, they’re great to have in your arsenal come game day.
+They’re great to have in your arsenal come game day.
 A platter of cheesy quesadillas made with last night’s rich brisket?
 Gamechanger.

 Brisket Dinner